 Quick Tip: Start with a 3-mile radius around your business location and adjust based on customer travel patterns.
 Use Google Analytics to see where your website visitors are coming from geographically.

-Community-based marketing goes beyond just knowing where people live—it’s about understanding the fabric of local communities.
+Community-based marketing goes beyond just knowing where people live.
+It’s about understanding the fabric of local communities.
 Every neighbourhood has its own personality, its own rhythms, and its own unwritten rules.

-Local vs Hyperlocal Distinctions
+Local vs hyperlocal distinctions

 Local marketing typically covers entire cities, regions, or metropolitan areas.
 If you’re running ads for “London plumbers,” that’s local marketing.
 You’re targeting roughly 9 million people across 600 square miles.

-Aspect | Local Marketing | Hyperlocal Marketing |
+| Aspect | Local Marketing | Hyperlocal Marketing |

-Geographic Scope | City or region-wide | Neighbourhood or street-level |
+| Geographic Scope | City or region-wide | Neighbourhood or street-level |

-Target Audience | 100,000+ people | 1,000-50,000 people |
+| Target Audience | 100,000+ people | 1,000-50,000 people |

-Content Focus | General local interests | Specific community issues |
+| Content Focus | General local interests | Specific community issues |

-Competition Level | High | Lower, more targeted |
+| Competition Level | High | Lower, more targeted |

-Cost per Acquisition | Higher due to competition | Lower due to precision |
+| Cost per Acquisition | Higher due to competition | Lower due to precision |

-Now, here’s where hyperlocal marketing gets properly interesting.
+This is where hyperlocal marketing gets properly interesting.
 You can’t just throw darts at a map and hope for the best.
 Effective audience segmentation in hyperlocal marketing requires understanding the microscopic details of your community.

 Demographics in hyperlocal marketing aren’t just about age, income, and gender anymore.
 You need to dig deeper into the neighbourhood-specific characteristics that influence buying behaviour.